Become a PQS

 As part of their application, RTOs must print two (2)

-VET Pre-qualified Supplier Agreements (PDF, 613KB) (for Queensland VET Investment), complete the details required on the cover page, page three and the signature pages, and return them to DET.
+VET Pre-qualified Supplier Agreements (PDF, 613KB) (for Queensland VET Investment programs), complete the details required on the cover page, page three and the signature pages, and return them to DET.

 For more information on how to apply, refer to the PQS application fact sheet (PDF, 291KB or DOCX, 330KB) and the PQS application guide (PDF, 358KB or